-Hi, my name is Carlos Heredia Pimienta, and I am currently pursuing my Ph.D. in Mathematical Physics at the University of Barcelona.
+Hi, my name is Carlos Heredia Pimienta, and I earned my Ph.D. in (Mathematical) Physics under the guidance of Prof. Josep Llosa at the University of Barcelona.

 My passion for finding answers to complex and intriguing problems drives my intellectual curiosity.
 Instead of being intimidated by the abundance of questions that remain unanswered, I find it fascinating as it presents endless opportunities for learning and discovery.

-In addition to my academic pursuits, I have several years of experience in various physics fields, including String Theory, Quantum Field Theory, and Mathematical Physics.
+In addition to my academic pursuits, I have several years of experience in various physics fields, including String Theory, Classical electrodynamics of dispersive media, modified Gravity, and Mathematical Physics.
 I have also worked as a Business Intelligence consultant at EY (Ernst & Young), specializing in Data Science and Data Analytics.

 I am a determined and optimistic person, and I love to travel and meet people from different cultures.
 I have learned that teamwork is key to success and that each team member should contribute responsibility, honesty, initiative, and humility to the group.